matloff/fasteR/README.md

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/WageVsAge1.png)

-Oh not, the dreaded Black Screen Problem!
+Oh no, the dreaded Black Screen Problem!
 There are about 20,000 data points, thus filling certain parts of the screen.
 So, let's just plot a random sample, say 2500.
 (There are other ways of handling the problem, say with smaller dots or *alpha blending*.)